waltersk-byu/RustAdvent/README.md

 # Development Environment

-rust version  1.69.0
+- rust version  1.69.0

-Visual Studio Code - inluding rust-analyzer extension
+- Visual Studio Code - inluding rust-analyzer extension

+To run the project run this in a command prompt

+cargo run

 # Useful Websites